andrewwillette/gh/README.md

-# gh
+# gho
-cli executable that opens current github repository in the browser.
+CLI program that opens current github repository in the browser.

-### requirements
-- `open` cli program